 Whether you find yourself on the plaintiff or defendant end of a personal injury lawsuit, you will need trusted and effective legal counsel.
 Personal injury lawsuits are sometimes drawn out over the course of a lengthy process that may or may not include a trial.
 To reduce time and resources spent on the suit, it may be wise to negotiate a settlement agreement out of court before the claim reaches a jury trial.
 In pursuing a settlement agreement, you may be able to negotiate a more favorable result than falling to the mercy of a jury who will apportion fault (and damages).

-Contact The Brown Firm PLLC For a Free Consultation!
+Contact The Brown Firm PLLC For More Information!

-For more information about potential defense available in personal injury lawsuits, please call or contact the Brown Firm online to arrange a free initial consultation to learn about our litigation services.
+For more information about potential defense available in personal injury lawsuits, please call or contact the Brown Firm online to arrange an initial consultation to learn about our litigation services.
 We can help you to understand your options and discuss your legal needs.